Curran

 Pro Tip: When placing your order for a custom rug, you will have the opportunity to add a rug pad to your order.
 Some of our custom weaves come with an attached pad.
 If you would like to purchase a rug pad separately, please reach out to our customer service team.

-Do I need a rug pad for an area rug?
+Is a rug pad necessary for an area rug?

 Rug pads are encouraged under area rugs on all types of surfaces.
 Not only do rug pads add cushion and decrease slipping, they increase the longevity and support the structure of the weave.
 Our rug pads meet many criteria and are suitable for use on both carpeting and hard surfaces.